Terebutenets

 Terebutenets (Теребутенец) is a rural locality (a railway station) under the administrative jurisdiction of the Urban-Type Settlement of Nebolchi in Lyubytinsky District of Novgorod Oblast, Russia, located approximately 215 km east-southeast of Saint Petersburg, 430 km northwest of Moscow, and about 20 km southeast of Nebolchi.

 Geography

 Terebutenets is situated to the northeast of the Valdai Hills amidst deciduous and coniferous forests.
 Close nearby, within a radius of 5–10 km, are many lakes, including Mikhaylinskoye, Siverik, and Dolgoye.
 Hunting and fishing are popular recreational activities in the area.

 History and demographics

-It was founded in the 1930s and has a population of about 30.
+It was founded in the 1930s.
+In 2010, its population was 52.

 Climate

 Average June temperature is +18 C; average January temperature is -12 C.